 - Foreign Limited Liability Company (LLC)

-If you are a Foreign General Partnership (GP) or Foreign Limited Liability Partnership (LLP), check the fourth box on the W-9.
+If you are a Foreign General Partnership (GP) or Foreign Limited Liability Partnership (LLP), we recommend checking the fourth box on the W-9.
 Fill out lines A – D as instructed.

-Finally, if you are a Foreign Limited Liability Company (LLC), check the fourth box on the W-9.
+Finally, if you are a Foreign Limited Liability Company (LLC), we also recommend checking the fourth box on the W-9.
 Fill out lines A – D as instructed.

 Line 4: Exemptions